NYT92/hanime-python-api/README.md

   - Browse Tags & Brands
   - Get Video with Player URL and Iframe API using [nsPlayer](https://player.nscdn.ml) (*powered by playerjs*) and All Video Stream from HaniAPI

+Next Update : I will try to improve code and Switching Webscraping *except : getDownloadURL* to Hanime Own API for better performance.

 # API Documentation